kaihenzler/Adafruit-WS2801-Library/README.txt

 Example library for driving Adafruit WS2801 pixels!

+  This is a fork, which removes the Hardware-SPI parts from the library to use it with attiny chips

   Designed specifically to work with the Adafruit RGB Pixels!
   12mm Bullet shape ----> https://www.adafruit.com/products/322